Eltaf-azizi/Online-Food-Delivery/README.md

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+I would greatly appreciate any contributions you make.

  - Fork the Project
  - Create your Feature Branch (git checkout -b feature/AmazingFeature)